LunaStarwalker/TextAdventure/README.md

 >> 1. Make a list of all the involved objects in the game.
 >> 2. Add the attributes and operations (methods) to each object (class)
 >> 3. Draw the UML class diagram.
->> 4. Implement according to the UML
+>> 4. Implement according to the UML (Optional, can wait til next time)

+Or if you'd rather make you own story
 > - Make a sketch (in words or drawing or both) of your own text adventure game.
 It must include at least four scenes, two characters, some inventories to collect and a win condition.

-> In both homework parts, you can choose to work on your own fiction or just simply extend the given one in Step1.
+> - Follow the 1,2,3,4 from above